quadshot/opentickets-community/readme.txt

 == Upgrade Notice ==

+= 2.0.0 =
+This is a MAJOR update.
+Any extensions you have for this plugin, will need to be updated.
+There are lots of improvements in this update, but the changes with the largest impact change how ticket reservation, authentication and syncing are handled.
+These changes are a major overhaul to the entire core system.

 = 1.15.0 =
 This update completely changes how the tickets are displayed to the end user.
 If you have a custom ticket template, you are going to need to update your custom template in order to be compatible.